LitheFulminare/Project-Unkown-XP4/README.md

 # Project Unkown

-./Survival Horror contains the Unity / game stuff.
+./Survival Horror contains the Unity / game stuff, open this on the Unity Hub to add the project

 ./Docs contains (at least for now) some txt files to document important things.

+./Docs/TechnicalDocuments has some guides on how to add new content and also gives a brief description on how the code is structured (this is not finished yet)

 Right now the main scene is located at Assets/Scenes/World.